plone/training/mastering-plone/volto_theming.rst

       letter-spacing: .05em;
   }

-We can use variables and theme overrides to achieve our theme, or we can use Volto’s custom.overrides, or we can mix elements of both as needed.
+We can use variables and theme overrides to achieve our theme, or we can use Volto’s :file:`custom.overrides`, or we can mix elements of both as needed.
 There is no right or wrong way of doing it, and we will be using the Semantic UI theming engine in both cases.

-So there are these two ``custom.overrides`` and ``custom.variables`` for everything else, that is not belonging to the site as a whole, not belonging to the header, navigation, breadcrumbs, etc..
-It's a convention to put styling of your additional non default components in ``custom.overrides`` and ``custom.variables``.
+So there are these two :file:`custom.overrides` and :file:`custom.variables` for everything else, that is not belonging to the site as a whole, not belonging to the header, navigation, breadcrumbs, etc..
+It's a convention to put styling of your additional non default components in :file:`custom.overrides` and :file:`custom.variables`.

 In chapter :ref:`volto-component-label` we will create an addional component to show the sponsors.
-We address this component in ``theme/extras/custom.overrides``
+We address this component in :file:`theme/extras/custom.overrides`

 .. code-block:: css